milindar/sample1/README.md

 # First Repository

 ## Intro
-*This is millindar from India, this is my first respo*
+*This is millindar from India, this is my first repository*

 ## Links